samlown/restfulness/README.md

 ```

 Resources are now important.
 I, for one, welcome our new resource overloads.
-They're a clear and consise way of separating logic between different classes, and force a clear separation between individual models and collections of models.
+They're a clear and consise way of separating logic between different classes, so an individual model has nothing to do with a collection of models, even if the same model may be provided in the result set.

 ## Installation